 “An encounter moves something from the first person to the third person.
 It starts from a place that is very private and precise – an encounter that is ‘I’ – to a moment that, through a transfer, by way of an object or a sculpture, becomes ‘You’.
 It’s pushed from ‘ME’ to ‘YOU’.”

-Kindly note: In Venice, 'The Spark Is You' at Conservatorio di Musica Benedetto Marcello will be closed on Friday 1 November 2019.
+Kindly note: Due to flooding in Venice, 'The Spark Is You: Parasol unit Venice' at the Conservatorio di Musica Benedetto Marcello will be closed until Friday 15 November 2019.

 14 Wharf Road, London N1 7RWPlan your visit